Reparenting: Total regression

 Developed by Jaqui Lee Schiff, this form of reparenting was the first form of therapy built upon transactional analysis theory.
 Typically, the patient lives with the therapist for up to several years at an institution.
 During this time, the patient is totally immersed in the reliving of his or her childhood.
-The therapist provides all the care and nurturing with the goal of totally reforming the client's parent ego state.
+The therapist provides all the care and nurturing with the aim of restructuring what transactional analysis describes as the Parent ego state.
 Total regression reparenting is famously associated with the Cathexis Institution, which was founded by Jaqui Lee Schiff.

 Time-limited regression

 Thomas Wilson developed time-limited regression reparenting for the purpose of treating patients with schizophrenia.
 But unlike Schiff's therapy, the patient is only required to attend five two-hour sessions with the therapist instead of living with the therapist.
 Nurturing is also more intensive and more structured than total regression reparenting.

 Spot reparenting

 Spot reparenting was developed by Russell Osnes.
 In addition to also being less time intensive than Schiff's total regression reparenting, Osnes's form of reparenting focuses more on patients traumatized by specific experiences and incidents rather than by general disturbances in childhood.